-- a possible obligation arising from past events whose existence will be confirmed only by the occurrence of one or more uncertain future events not wholly within the authority's control; or - a present obligation arising from past events where it is not possible to measure the amount of obligation with sufficient reliability.
+a possible obligation arising from past events whose existence will be confirmed only by the occurrence of one or more uncertain future events not wholly within the authority's control; or

+• a present obligation arising from past events where it is not possible to measure the amount of obligation with sufficient reliability.

 Council tax - a charge levied by all councils on domestic property values to contribute to the cost of providing local services.
-Council tax for the County Council, the Police Authority and local parishes is collected by this council and paid over to them throughout the year.
+Council tax for the county council, the local police crime commissioner and local parishes is collected by this council and paid over to them throughout the year.